vovanbo/aiohttp_json_api/README.rst

 ------------

 This project heavily inspired by py-jsonapi_ (author is `Benedikt Schmitt`_).
 Some parts of this project is improved and refactored dev-schema_ branch of **py-jsonapi**.
 At beginning of my project dev-schema_ branch was a great, but not working attempt to implement JSON API via schema controllers.

-Some of base entities of **py-jsonapi** was replaced with **aiohttp** server's objects, some of it was devided into new separate entities (e.g. ``RequestContext``, ``Document`` etc).
+Some of base entities of **py-jsonapi** was replaced with **aiohttp** server's objects, some of it was devided into new separate entities (e.g. ``RequestContext``).

 * Free software: MIT license
 * Documentation: https://aiohttp-json-api.readthedocs.io.